 Best for: Severe pain, chronic pain, back pain, arthritis

-Northern Lights will provide a relaxed and calming effect, making your body peaceful and helping you forget about the pain.
+Northern Lights has a relaxing, calming effect, making your body feel peaceful and helping you forget about your pain.
 This is an indica strain and is best used in the evening.
-It is also very beneficial in fighting stress, an issue that goes hand in hand with chronic pain.
+It is also very beneficial for fighting stress, an issue that goes hand in hand with chronic pain.